-It's true: Antivirus programs can slow your computer, sometimes by quite a lot.
+Even though they protect you from viruses and other online threats, antivirus programs can slow down your computer, sometimes by quite a lot.

-Yet we've found several antivirus programs with system slowdowns so small that you'll never notice them unless you're doing something processor-intensive, such as playing a high-end game or rendering video footage.
+However, we’ve found several antivirus programs with system slowdowns so small that you won’t ever notice them unless you’re doing something very processor intensive like playing a demanding video game or rendering video footage.

 |Avast Free Antivirus||4.4%||29.2%||53.2%|